 The Center for Fetal Medicine and Women’s Ultrasound is one of the state’s premiere centers for comprehensive prenatal services.
 We are dedicated to providing our patients with the highest level of specialized consultative care throughout their pregnancies, using the most advanced technology to provide these services.
 Our highly skilled team consists of board-certified maternal-fetal medicine specialists, a board-certified medical geneticist, perinatal sonographers, genetic counselors, and a certified diabetic educator and nutritionist, all of whom will work closely with your health care provider to provide comprehensive high-risk obstetric consultative services and compassionate care.
 There are important differences between genetic screening and diagnostic testing options.
 A genetic counselor can help you better understand these differences.

 First and second trimester screening

-Cell-free DNA testing (aka non-invasive prenatal screening) is a relatively new technology to screen for Down syndrome and certain other chromosome conditions without a risk of miscarriage to the pregnancy.
+Cell-free DNA testing (aka non-invasive prenatal screening) is another technology to screen for Down syndrome as well as chromosome conditions, without a risk of miscarriage to the pregnancy.
 Blood from the patient is drawn any time after 10 weeks of pregnancy and results are available within approximately 10 days.
 The detection rate for Down syndrome is higher than with routine prenatal screening, such as the California prenatal screen, but is still not as accurate or comprehensive as an invasive procedure such as CVS or amniocentesis.
-Because this testing is a recent introduction to the realm of prenatal testing, it is recommended that patients interested in cell-free DNA testing still undergo traditional prenatal screening through the California screening program in addition to the cell-free DNA testing.